 WWI Memorials in Canterbury Cathedral

-In her talk on the WWI Memorials of Canterbury Cathedral, Chris Pascall recalls a personal pilgrimage to France to find her Great Grandfather.
+In this talk on the WWI Memorials of Canterbury Cathedral, Our Visitor Operations Manager, Chris Pascall, recalls her personal pilgrimage to France to find her Great Grandfather.

 Canterbury Cathedral: A personal story

 In this episode, Lesley, one of our volunteers, shares her memories of the Cathedral and why it holds a special place in her heart.

 Our Visitor Operations Manager, Chris Pascall, shares some of her favourite stories of the monarchs and royalty who have visited Canterbury Cathedral over the centuries.

 Cathedral Guide, Sue Smith shares an insight into the remarkable work of the Cathedral’s medieval masons.

 Friend of Canterbury Cathedral and Cathedral Guide, Thelma explores the Cathedral’s stunning Corona Chapel, built in 1184 to house the reliquary containing the crown – ‘corona’ in Latin – of St Thomas Becket’s skull, sliced off during his murder.

 It was not a good idea to be sick before the 20th century.
 The Germ Theory of disease had not yet been accepted, there were no antibiotics or anaesthetics, and only rudimentary pain relief.
 However, in the middle ages monasteries often had an infirmary where people would go for healing or hospice care.
 In this episode, we explore Canterbury Cathedral’s infirmary ruins, herb garden and Miracle windows to learn more about monastic medicine.